You’re going to move. Congratulations on the big decision!

 Weigh the benefits and drawbacks

-At a macro level, here are some pros and cons new construction homes vs. resale homes:
+At a macro level, here are some pros and cons of new construction homes vs. resale homes:

 New Construction Homes – PROS